-1.7.2 Aggregating production up the ownership chain:
+1.7.2 Aggregating production up the ownership chain

-In the free PACTA for Banks Data Set, the Asset Level Data (ALD) of each asset is aggregated along the corporate structures chain (subsidiary, parent company, group, etc.) as follows:
+In the free PACTA for Banks Data Set, the production forecasts of companies are based on physical asset-level data (e.g. a power plant, a steel plant, an oil field).
+These physical assets are aggregated and rolled up through the corporate structures chain (asset, company, parent etc.) as follows:

-Physical assets' production figures are allocated to the companies that own them using the "equity share approach": if Company A owns x% of Asset 1, it gets attributed x% of its production.
-If ownership data is missing for any of the owners then the remaining shares are equally divided between all the owners without data (for example, if company A owns 50%, company B owns an unknown %, and company C owns an unknown %, then company B and company C both get 25%).
+Physical assets' production figures are allocated to the companies that own them using the "equity share approach": if company A owns x% of Asset 1, it gets attributed x% of its production.
+If ownership data is missing for any of the owners, then the remaining shares are equally divided between all the owners without data (for example, if company A owns 50%, company B owns an unknown %, and company C owns an unknown %, then company B and company C both get 25%).
 In the case of a single owner with an unknown share, 100% ownership is assumed.